FLPS School Library

 Library Sessions

 Each week, students participate in a scheduled library session.
-During this time, they return and borrow books and engage in a 'Grow Your Mind' lesson, which emphasises different learning dispositions like perseverance or curiosity and changes every two weeks.
+During this time, they return and borrow books and engage in a Literacy lesson to complement their work in the classroom.

 Book Borrowing